Deep Reinforcement Learning: An Overview: Applications

-Being more practical, we expect more applications/extensions of techniques in \citet{Silver-AlphaGo-2016} in solving problems requiring titanic search spaces, like classical AI problems, e.g., planning, scheduling, and constraint satisfaction, etc.\footnote{Andrej Karpathy posted a blog titled "AlphaGo, in context", after AlphaGo defeated Ke Jie in May 2017.
+On the other hand, AlphaGo algorithms, especially, the underlying techniques, namely, deep learning, reinforcement learning, and Monte Carlo tree search, have many applications. \citet{Silver-AlphaGo-2016} and~\citet{Silver-AlphaGo-2017} recommended the following applications: general game-playing (in particular, video games), classical planning, partially observed planning, scheduling, constraint satisfaction, robotics, industrial control, and online recommendation systems.
+AlphaGo Zero blog mentioned the following structured problems: protein folding, reducing energy consumption, and searching for revolutionary new materials.\footnote{Andrej Karpathy posted a blog titled "AlphaGo, in context", after AlphaGo defeated Ke Jie in May 2017.
 He characterized properties of Computer Go as: fully deterministic, fully observable, discrete action space, accessible perfect simulator, relatively short episode/game, clear and fast evaluation conducive for many trail-and-errors, and huge datasets of human play games, to illustrate the narrowness of AlphaGo.
 It is true that computer Go has limitations in the problem setting and thus potential applications, and is far from artificial general intelligence.
 However, we see the success of AlphaGo as the triumph of AI, in particular, AlphaGo's underlying techniques, i.e., learning from demonstration (as supervised learning), deep learning, reinforcement learning, and Monte Carlo tree search; these techniques are present in many recent achievements in AI.
 As a whole technique, AlphaGo will probably shed lights on classical AI areas, like planning, scheduling, and constraint satisfaction~\citep{Silver-AlphaGo-2016}, and new areas for AI, like retrosynthesis~\citep{Segler2017}.
 Reportedly, the success of AlphaGo's conquering titanic search space inspired quantum physicists to solve the quantum many-body problem~\citep{Carleo2017}.}

+AlphaGo has made tremendous progress, and set a landmark in AI.
+However, we are still far away from attaining artificial general intelligence (AGI).

+It is interesting to see how strong a raw deep neural network in AlphaGo can become, and how soon a very strong computer Go program would be available on a mobile phone.